 (1) Includes current assets less current liabilities excluding the fair value of financial instruments, current decommissioning obligation, current lease liabilities, and the current portion of the liability component of convertible debentures.

 The term "boe" or barrels of oil equivalent may be misleading, particularly if used in isolation.
 A boe conversion ratio of six thousand cubic feet of natural gas to one barrel of oil equivalent (6 Mcf: 1 bbl) is based on an energy equivalency conversion method primarily applicable at the burner tip and does not represent a value equivalency at the wellhead.
 Additionally, given that the value ratio based on the current price of crude oil, as compared to natural gas, is significantly different from the energy equivalency of 6:1; utilizing a conversion ratio of 6:1 may be misleading as an indication of value.

 About Cardinal Energy Ltd.

-Cardinal is a junior Canadian oil focused company built to provide investors with a stable platform for dividend income and growth.
-Cardinal's operations are focused in low decline light and medium quality oil in Alberta and Saskatchewan.
+Cardinal is a Canadian oil focused company with operations focused on low decline light, medium and heavy quality oil in Western Canada.